dkadur/stringle/README.md

 You have 6 tries to guess a 5 letter word.
 Input your guess by typing on your keyboard.
 Use the "backspace" button to delete letters from your guess.
 Hit "enter" to finalize a guess.

-Once a guess has been entered, colors will be assigned to the letters in your guess.
+Once a guess has been entered, colors will be assigned to the letters in your guess:<br/><br/>
--Green: Correct letter, correct position
+-Green: Correct letter, correct position<br/>
--Yellow: Correct letter, incorrect position
+-Yellow: Correct letter, incorrect position<br/>
--Gray: Incorrect letter
+-Gray: Incorrect letter<br/>

 Enjoy!